Lumi-supercomputer/LUMI-EasyBuild-contrib/easybuild/easyconfigs/n/NCO/README.md

   * The cpeAOCC version had problems initially due to the faulty aocc/3.1.0 module, requiring a further fix to cpeAOCC/21.12 to make the cray-hdf5 module available.

+  * Note that at inspection of the log file you will see that the configure command complains that the XML data file is not found.
+This is because the test is wrong, not because the installation is wrong, as the test only looks in some fixed locations on the system that assume that UDUNITS-2 is installed in the system directories.